Improving probabilistic wind speed forecasting using M-Rice distribution and spatial data integration: Conclusion

 Our investigations also encompass the influence of spatial information integration in a probabilistic forecasting framework.
 To this end, we assess the collaborative impact of neighboring station data, as well as the inclusion of supplementary information derived from wind speed values provided by reanalysis data (ERA5) at adjacent grid points.
-We furnish compelling evidence in favour of leveraging wind speed data from neighboring stations.
+We furnish compelling evidence in favor of leveraging wind speed data from neighboring stations.
 Similar to point prediction, our findings demonstrate a consistent improvement in probabilistic forecasting accuracy with the addition of data from nearby sites.
 By decomposing the CRPS score in Reliability and Resolution contributions, we found that the increase in probabilistic forecasting performances is primarily due to the increase in resolution, the reliability being very good in all cases.
 Furthermore, we note that as the forecasting horizon lengthens, the incorporation of data from geographically distant locations or the consideration of reanalysis ERA5 data becomes increasingly beneficial.
 The enhancement in probabilistic metrics such as LogS or CRPS values can reach levels approaching 30\% for large forecasting horizons ($h=6$ hours).
 For shorter horizons (h=1 hour), we observed that the accuracy of probabilistic forecasting, although improved, is relatively lower, especially in Corsica, where short-term meteorological changes are harder to predict than in the Netherlands due to its more complex geographical and orographic conditions.

 In a future approach, we intend to utilize, in addition to surrounding weather sensor data, the whole spatio-temporal fields of wind speed (and other atmospheric variables) as provided by the output of the high-resolution numerical weather prediction model in order to further improve the forecasting performances at short-term horizons.
-By shedding light on the interplay between spatial data collaboration and probabilistic distribution selection, our study offers insights that could pave the way for refined forecasting methodologies across diverse geographic contexts.